Movitel, SA

 Movitel is a mobile Telecommunication operator based in Mozambique, in Maputo.
 It has 12 subsidiaries distributed among 11 provinces, 127 district centers and more than 1,500 employees.
 The project is a partnership between the Vietnamese company Viettel and Mozambique's SPI (Management and Investment).

+Overview
-Its operation began after winning a public tender in 2010 to operate as another mobile telecommunications company in the Mozambican market.

-The company started building its infrastructure in 2011, at first with a total of 12,500 kilometers long fiber optic and 1,800 antennas that supported services in 2G and 3G.
+Movitel operation began after winning a public tender in 2010 to operate as another mobile telecommunications company in the Mozambican market.
+The company started building its infrastructure in 2011, at first with a total of 12,500 kilometers long optical fiber cable and 1,800 antennas that supported services in 2G and 3G.

-Chronology
+Timeline

 2010 - Movitel wins competition as the third operator in Mozambique;

 2011 - Starts build its infrastructure across the country;